(972) 702-8888 Contact

 What Are the Symptoms of Paradoxical Adipose Hyperplasia (PAH)?

-PAH is a complication associated with cyrolipolysis and results in the fat cells growing rather than diminishing.
-This usually develops 3-6 months after non-invasive cyrolipolysis treatment; however, the exact cause is unknown.
-PAH is characterized by an irregular, firm and raised area from the cyrolipolysis treatment.
+PAH is a complication associated with cryolipolysis and results in the fat cells growing rather than diminishing.
+This usually develops 3-6 months after non-invasive cryolipolysis treatment; however, the exact cause is unknown.
+PAH is characterized by an irregular, firm, and raised area from the cyrolipolysis treatment.

 When Does PAH Require Surgery?

 The only known treatment to reverse paradoxical adipose hyperplasia is liposuction to remove excess fat.
-In some severe cases, an abdominoplasty, or tummy tuck, can be done to repair the PAH.
 Most patients with PAH report that it does not resolve itself.

 How Is the Surgery for PAH Performed?

 Dr. Azouz performs a variety of advanced liposuction techniques to help disintegrate the fat associated with PAH, including SAFE liposuction and power-assisted liposuction.
-He will then use liposuction in the area to remove the fat.
 In severe cases of the abdomen, he can perform a tummy tuck to help tighten the skin and completely excise the fat associated with PAH.

 Dr. Azouz will most often use sedation with local anesthesia.
-Patients are sedated in a comfortable deep sleep.
-Dr. Azouz will inject a numbing medication to the affected area of PAH, which can last many hours after the procedure.
+Patients are sedated in a comfortable, deep sleep.
+Dr. Azouz will inject a numbing medication into the affected area of PAH, which can last many hours after the procedure.

 What Is the Cost of PAH Surgery?